 By promoting excellence in research, the school contributes to the base of theoretical and practical knowledge in library and information science and helps develop an understanding of how to meet the varied and changing information needs of individuals and society.
 It also provides public service through continuing education programs, selective consulting services for library and information centers, and participation in professional organizations.
 The school strongly encourages its students, faculty members, and alumni to shape the future of the profession by filling key roles in organizations involved in all aspects of the information cycle.

-Graduate students working toward a degree in library and information science may elect to pursue a joint degree program offered by the school in collaboration with the College of Law or a graduate degree program in book arts offered by the Center for the Book.
-See "Joint Degrees" under Requirements in this section of the Catalog.
+Graduate students working toward a degree in library and information science may elect to pursue a combined degree program offered by the school in collaboration with the College of Law or a graduate degree program in book arts offered by the Center for the Book.
+See Combined Programs in the M.A. in Library and Information Science section of the Catalog.

 Student Organizations and Activities